 - Goldenseal is a powerful antibiotic and kills the type of bacteria that causes periodontal disease.
 You can take an extract of the herb internally, or put some directly on a cotton ball and apply to the affected area.
 An alcohol-free form is best to avoid stinging.
 Because goldenseal is powerful it is not to be used as a preventative, but rather only if infection is present.

-- Neem Tooth and Gum Oil is a combination of essential oils that fight bacteria, tighten up the gums, clean the mouth and sooth inflamed areas.
+- Periodontal Support is a combination of essential oils that fight bacteria, tighten up the gums, clean the mouth and sooth inflamed areas.

 Decay of Tooth Enamel/Weak Teeth

 Cell salts, the 6X potency of certain homeopathic remedies, can be very helpful for tooth decay.
-Silica is indicated in the case of generally weak teeth and other bone issues.
+Silicea is indicated in the case of generally weak teeth and other bone issues.
 It works more on the internal structures of the teeth, including the dentine and the root that connects to the jawbone.
 Calc Flour is great for repairing the enamel of the teeth.
-Calc Phos is best known for treating slow dentition in children and poor tooth quality due to a diet low in calcium or high in refined sugars and carbohydrates, diet soft drinks, and/or a lack of chewy, fibrous foods.
-These remedies can be combined for overall improvement in tooth health.
+Calc Phos is best known for treating slow dentition in children and poor tooth quality due to poor diets.
+This includes diets low in calcium or high in refined sugars and carbohydrates, diet soft drinks, and/or a lack of chewy, fibrous foods.
+The remedies can be combined for overall improvement in tooth health.

-Toothaches can be an indication of more serious gum disease, so if they persist they should be checked out by a professional.
+Toothaches Toothaches can be an indication of more serious gum disease, so if they persist they should be checked out by a professional.
 Clove oil, just a couple of drops on the affected spot, can be very effective at resolving a toothache.
-Our Neem Tooth and Gum oil is also excellent for this purpose.
+Our Periodontal Support oil is also excellent for this purpose.
 Homeopathic remedies like hypericum, kreosotum, chamomilla, belladonna and others can also be helpful depending on your specific symptoms.

 If You Would Rather Pull Out Your Own Tooth Than Go to the Dentist